vck3000/ProAvalon/README.md

 ```
 > npm install # This will install lerna and the pre-commit hooks.
-> npm install -g lerna # This will install lerna globally
+> npm install -g lerna # (Optional) This will install lerna globally
 > npm run bootstrap # This will install all of the required dependencies in each package
 ```